oracle-livelabs/em-omc/enterprise-manager/emcc-new/em-configuration-compliance-management/em-configuration-compliance-management.md

   ![](images/CIS_Db_Compliance_Associate_Target_Image_10-1.png " ")

-10. When Associate Target option is chosen, you will be taken to a page to add database targets, Click Add to add targets for association with this compliance standard.
+10. When the Associate Target option is chosen, you will be taken to a page to add database targets, Click Add to add targets for association with this compliance standard.

   ![](images/CIS_Db_Compliance_Associate_Target_Image_11-1.png " ")